lenra-io/application-runner/README.md

   defp resource_from_params(params) do
     # This function validate that the client can open a socket following params
     # To accept the connection return {:ok, _params}
-    # To refut the connection return :error
+    # To refuse the connection return :error
   end
 end
   ```